Sales rep, Sales manager

 → $1,234,567.89

-Using custom variables
+Using custom field placeholders

-Custom sender variables are available under the {{sender.}} object.
+Custom sender field placeholders are available under the {{sender.}} object.

-{{sender.primary_scheduling_link}}
+Example: {{sender.primary_scheduling_link}}

 Reviewing migrated content from Outreach or Salesloft